2. Prerequisites¶

 The git

 program allows you to carefully track the changes you make to files over time.
-This is useful when you’re working on your own, but quickly becomes essential on large software projects where you work with other developers.
+This can be useful when you’re working on your own, but quickly becomes essential when you work with other developers.

 You can verify git